November 21, 2020

-Hundreds of thousands of rural women in Ghana depend directly on small-scale farming, but the paradox is that these same smallholder farmers themselves are among the most food-insecure.
+Hundreds of thousands of rural women in Ghana depend directly on small-scale farming, but the paradox is that these same smallholder farmers themselves are among the poorest and the most food-insecure.

 More than a third of the global agricultural workforce3 are women — who work incredibly hard to put food on the table for the whole family.

 For instance, female agricultural labourers in Africa and other developing regions work more hours per week than men.4